EASY RETURNS AND EXCHANGES 85+ STORES

 Your dog should be wormed every three months for life.
 The most common intestinal worms include roundworm, hookworm, tapeworm and whipworm.

 Fleas carry tapeworm and can cause severe scratching and allergic reactions, known as Flea Allergy Dermatitis.

 Protect your dog with a good quality flea control product on a monthly basis, all year round.
-Ask a PETstock staff member for a product suitable for your dog.
+Ask a PETstock team member for a product suitable

 Dogs are at risk of a number of serious diseases including parvovirus, distemper and hepatitis among others.
 These diseases are debilitating and can be fatal, so vaccinating against them is vital.

 Your dog should have been vaccinated as a puppy, so yearly boosters should be sufficient.
 If there are any doubts about your dog's vaccination status, an immediate course of two injections,

 four weeks apart, is required.

 Heartworm is a parasite that lives in the heart and lungs of